jessemonroy650/PGB-Simplified-Media/README.md

 * For `script-src * 'self' 'unsafe-inline' 'unsafe-eval';`
   * I did not really figure this out, but is appears it just wants Objects.
   * It is unclear how to autoload code, or hook to autoload code.

+This app does not address audio clips not the mobile device.
+Doing so will require the use of the [Cordova white-list](https://www.npmjs.com/package/cordova-plugin-whitelist)